AnnMariaB/sql-sales-analysis/README.md

 The analysis focuses on identifying top-performing products, understanding customer behavior, comparing regional performance, and tracking sales trends over time.

+## 📁 Dataset

+This project includes a sample dataset (`sales.csv`) that can be used to run and test the SQL queries.
 ---

 ## 🎯 Project Objectives